warrenniu/nps-calculator-app/README.md

 To use the application, enter your scores in the first row, "Count the Responses".
 The scores are automatically grouped in row two, "Group the Responses", and calculated in row three, "Calculate your NPS"

+## User Stories
+A user can add, update, and delete totals to their respective ratings in the first row, "Count the Responses".
+The second & third rows are updated accordingly.

 # Instructions

 ## To start the Client: